 Therapeutic Class: Renal-Urologic Agent

-Uses For Thiola
+Uses for Thiola

-Tiopronin is available only with your doctor's prescription.
+This medicine is available only with your doctor's prescription.

-Before Using Thiola
+Before using Thiola

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: